rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 #### Call ABI

-The call ABI is how a type is passed *by value* across a function boundary.
+The *call ABI* determines how a type is passed *by value* across a function boundary.

 Note: The call ABI is not stable.
 Currently, it is one of: